Charles Dunstone: HBOS

-Non-executive director of HBOS PLC.
-HBOS is the holding company for Halifax plc and the Governor and Company of the Bank of Scotland.
+In 2005 Dunstone also worked as non-executive director of HBOS PLC, the holding company for Halifax plc, for a salary of £56,000.

-In 2005 Dunstone's fee was £56,000.

 The Daily Mail General Trust

-non-executive director of the Daily Mail and General Trust.

-DMGT is one of the largest media companies in the UK and has interests around the world in national and regional newspapers, television, radio, exhibitions and information publishing.
+He also served as non-executive director of the Daily Mail and General Trust for a salary of £34,000.
+DMGT is one of the largest media companies in the UK.

-In 2005 Dunstone's fee was £34,000.